nsrosenqvist/october-plugin_themesplus/README.md

 ## Note
 Your theme can't use the standard name for the composer vendor directory.
-You'll have to change your composer config to something like "dependencies".
+You'll have to change it in your composer config to "dependencies".

 ## Installation